linebender/druid/docs/src/lens.md

 }
 ```

 This is a very simple case.
 All we need to do is project the function onto the field.
-Notice that this isn't the only vaid lens from `Container` to `String` we could have made - we could also project from `Container` to `another`.
+Notice that this isn't the only valid lens from `Container` to `String` we could have made - we could also project from `Container` to `another`.
 We made the choice how to transform `Container` into `String` when we implemented `Lens`.

 > Side note: Actually we could project on to any string we have access to, including something in a global mutex, or a string that we create and discard in the lens.
 Lenses made like this are usually not what you want.